 - Distortion from the actual problem statement.

-FTUE (First Time User Experience) Bugs
+FTUE (First Time User Experience) Bugs in Software

 A new user may find the system’s behavior confusing or distracting.
 As they say, you never get a second chance to make a first impression.
 Bugs that may hamper such first-time experiences are known as FTUE (First Time User Experience) Bugs.

 - The Sign Up option is not available from the Cart Page.

 - The start link on the home page loads the next page after 10 seconds.

 - The user gets email messages in the SPAM folder.

 - When users have a poor onboarding experience, their enthusiasm for the product can be diminished.

 - When users migrate to a new platform or start using one for the first time, there is usually some resistance to onboarding.
 These issues can act as catalysts for this resistance.

 Accessibility bugs are the gaps users experience when our content is not available or accessible.